 Day 3: Gulf Coast

 Access the Gulf Coast of the Everglades from Everglades City.
-In this area of the park, fresh water and salt meet creating an ideal climate for plants to thrive.
-This area of the park is different from the eastern side full of sawgrass prairies and sloughs.
+In this area of the park, fresh water and salt meet, creating an ideal climate for plants to thrive.

 Morning

-At this time, the Gulf Coast area of Everglades is under construction so the visitor center is not open.
-When it its, we highly recommend taking a ranger guided paddle to explore the pristine beaches of the Gulf Coast.
+The wait is over!
+With the renovations to the Marjory Stoneman Douglas Visitor Center completed late in 2025, the Gulf Coast area is fully refreshed and ready for your visit.
+We highly recommend taking a ranger-guided paddle to explore the pristine beaches of the Gulf Coast.
 Look for seashells, enjoy a swim in the Gulf of Mexico, or simply relax on the sand.

 Afternoon